 The public key gets imported with the use of

-The imported public key is then used to encrypt 2 data blocks.
-The function at address
+The imported RSA public key is then used to encrypt the later used Salsa20 key and nonce.

 Before encrypting files the ransomware writes the ransomware note to the path